Triathlon clothing: What to wear for a triathlon

 What should I wear for the swim part of a triathlon?

 The one piece of triathlon clothing that’s fundamental is a tri-suit.
-This all-in-one garment consists of shorts and a bib and is specifically designed for racing all three disciplines.
+This all-in-one garment consists of shorts and a bib (there’s no need to wear underwear beneath) and is specifically designed for racing all three disciplines.

-It’s made of the same quick-drying fabric used for swimwear and its flexible and aerodynamic form makes it ideal for the demands of swimming, cycling and running.
+It’s made of the same quick-drying fabric used for swimwear.
+Its flexible and aerodynamic form is ideal for swimming, cycling and running.

 Whether you’re gliding through the water with long, powerful strokes, spinning out your legs on the bike, or pacing it on the run, its lightweight and stretchy material gives you complete freedom of movement.

 A tri-suit is designed to be worn under a wetsuit for the swim leg.
-The shorts are slightly padded, supporting comfort on the cycle without prohibiting range of movement or being obstructive on the run.
+The shorts are slightly padded, like the best cycling bib shorts, supporting comfort on the cycle without restricting movement on the run.

 You’ll also need goggles and a swim hat.
-Make sure that you’ve worn these a few times in training, as the last thing you want is a poorly fitting pair of goggles on race day.
+Make sure that you’ve worn these a few times in training.
+The last thing you want is a poorly fitting pair of goggles on race day.

 For open-water swim triathlons, the use of a wetsuit is usually mandatory.
 A triathlon-specific wetsuit is recommended as these are designed for flexibility, hydrodynamic resistance and ease of removal during the transition.

-While the wetsuit will help you to keep warm in the water, you may also want to consider a neoprene skullcap and a pair of swimming socks in very cold conditions.
+While the best triathlon wetsuits will help you to keep warm in the water, you may also want to consider a neoprene skullcap and a pair of swimming socks in very cold conditions.

 What should I wear for the bike part of a triathlon?

-A tri-suit provides adequate padding to get you through the cycle leg and its quick drying material will prevent you from shivering through the ride.
+A tri-suit provides adequate padding to get you through the cycle leg.
+Its quick drying material will prevent you from shivering through the ride.

 The cycle is the longest discipline in the race, so if the weather is cold you may also want to consider having some layers waiting in the transition area.

 Arm and leg sleeves or gloves are quick and easy to put on and help keep you toasty when the weather is less accommodating.
-Cycling jackets and windbreakers can also be thrown on quickly during transition and help protect your body from the brunt of the elements.
+You can also throw on cycling jackets during transition to stay warm, if needed.

 On race day, triathletes sport a range of helmets, including road, aero road and TT variations.
 It’s worth training in your helmet ahead of race day to ensure it fits properly and is comfortable.